 Position Paper: Citizenship for children, and former children, in state and foster care in Canada

-POSITION: Citizenship for children, and former children, in state and foster care in Canada
+POSITION: Grant citizenship for children, and former children, in state and foster care in Canada

 Women’s Wellness Within: An Organization Serving Criminalized Women (WWW) believes that all children in state and foster care in Canada who are eligible for citizenship must be granted citizenship immediately.
 Adults who should have been granted citizenship as children in state or foster care, such as Abdoul Abdi, must also be granted citizenship immediately.